Psychological Stress Can Make Pain Worse

 Behaving anxiously stresses the body.
 A body that’s under stress can exhibit symptoms of stress.
 Experiencing pain due to muscle tension and/or random body aches and pains is a common symptom of anxiety-caused stress.
-So much so that 75 to 80 percent of anxious personalities report experiencing pain due to their anxiety unwellness.
+So much so that 75 to 80 percent of anxious personalities report experiencing pain due to their anxiety issues.

-A new study by Prof. Ruth Defrin of the Department of Physical Therapy at Tel Aviv University’s Sackler Faculty of Medicine published in the journal PAIN finds that acute psychosocial stress can dramatically affect the body’s ability to modulate pain (regulate pain).
+A study by Prof. Ruth Defrin of the Department of Physical Therapy at Tel Aviv University’s Sackler Faculty of Medicine published in the journal PAIN finds that acute psychosocial stress can dramatically affect the body’s ability to modulate pain (regulate pain).

 The researchers found that there was a significant increase in pain intensification and a decrease in pain inhibition capabilities due to psychological stress, even though pain thresholds and pain tolerance seemed unaffected.